 Dr. King's publications can be viewed using Google Scholar.

-You can also review Dr. King's CV and MSU faculty profile page for more information about some of his current research projects.
+You can also review Dr. King's CV and MSU faculty profile page for additional information.

 Do you have any suggestions for how I can increase my competitiveness?

 Note for non-MSU students: Dr. King does not typically advise non-MSU students about their doctoral aspirations, beyond the below.
 Such students are encouraged to avail themselves of advisors at their current institutions, and resources such as the American Psychology–Law Society Student Committee.

 Admission to a PhD program in clinical psychology is undoubtedly highly competitive (e.g., many faculty in clinical psychology PhD programs receive many, many applications each year).